cakephp/docs/en/orm/validation.rst

 .. versionadded:: 3.2.12
    You may now enforce ``existsIn()`` to pass if the nullable parts of your composite foreign keys are null.

-   // The primary composite key of nodes is (id, site_id).
+   // The primary composite key within NodesTable is (id, site_id).
-   // A node may reference a parent node but does not need to (parent_id = null):
+   // A Node may reference a parent Node but does not need to whenever parent_id is null:
    $rules->add($rules->existsIn(['parent_id', 'site_id'], 'ParentNodes', ['allowPartialNulls' => true]));

 Using Entity Methods as Rules